Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Diffusion Layer

-The map $\step_{t, \alpha}$ realizes a ``nonlinearly activated'' explicit diffusion step of length $t$ of Equation~\eqref{eq:diffusion}.
-The activation thereby allows only steps that are not shorter than $t\alpha$.
+The map $\step_{t, \theta}$ realizes a ``nonlinearly activated'' explicit diffusion step of length $t$ of Equation~\eqref{eq:diffusion}.
+Each vector $\Delta f (v)$ can thereby be interpreted as a ``force'' that pushes the feature $f(v)$ towards the weighted Fréchet mean of its graph neighbors; the exponential carries out this movement.
 Note that since the graph Laplacian is only influenced by a node's direct neighbors---its so-called \textit{1-hop neighborhood}---, the 1-step map only aggregates information over these neighborhoods.

-\begin{remark} As mentioned before, $\Hsp = \Fsp$ holds for example in Hadamard manifolds.
-In this case, $\step_{t}^\alpha(f)$ cannot lie outside the space of admissible functions.
-For spaces with positive sectional curvatures, $\step_{t}^\alpha(f) \notin \mathcal{H}(V, M)$ is in general possible, when two vertices that share an edge lie in their respective cut loci.
-However, any maximal neighborhood $D_p$, on which the exponential is invertible, is dense in $M$ (see, for example,~\cite[Cor.\ 28.2]{Postnikov2013}).
-Thus, every cut locus has null measure under the volume measure of the manifold~\cite[Lem.\ III.4.4]{sakai1996riemannian}.
-Consequently, also in positively curved manifolds, the image $\step_{t,\alpha}(f)$ lies in $\Hsp$ except for some exceptional cases.
+\begin{remark} As mentioned, $\Hsp = \Fsp$ holds for spaces like Hadamard manifolds.
+In this case, $\step_{t, \theta}(f)$ must be in the space of admissible functions.
+For spaces with somewhere-positive sectional curvatures, $\step_{t,\theta}(f) \notin \mathcal{H}(V, M)$ is generally possible when the features of two vertices that share an edge lie in their respective cut loci.
+However, any maximal neighborhood $D_p$, on which the exponential is invertible, is dense in $M$; see, for example,~\cite[Cor.\ 28.2]{Postnikov2013}.
+Thus, every cut locus has a null measure under the manifold's volume measure~\citep[Lem.\ III.4.4]{sakai1996riemannian}.
+Consequently, also in positively curved manifolds, $\step_{t,\theta}(f)$ lies in $\Hsp$ except for some very exceptional cases.

-In Appendix~\ref{app:l_step}, we additionally show that the 1-step map always yields admissible features even in positively curved spaces, whenever the data is ``local enough'' and the step size is not too large. $\Box$ \end{remark}
+In Appendix~\ref{app:l_step}, we additionally show that the 1-step map always yields admissible features even in positively curved spaces whenever the data is ``local enough'' and the step size is not too large.

+We never experienced problems with the cut locus in any of our experiments presented later. \end{remark}

-Since numerical approximation schemes usually employ several approximation steps, we extend the 1-step map for $\ell > 1$ and $f \in \Hsp$ with $\step_{t,\alpha}^{l-1}(f) \in \Hsp$ as
+Since numerical approximation schemes usually employ several approximation steps, we extend the 1-step map for $\ell > 1$ and $f \in \Hsp$ with $\step_{t,\theta}^{l-1}(f) \in \Hsp$ as

-Again, $\step^\ell_{t,\alpha}$ realizes $\ell$ ``nonlinearly activated'' explicit Euler steps of length $t>0$ for Equation~\eqref{eq:diffusion}.
-It directly follows that the $\ell$-step map aggregates information over $\ell$-hop neighborhoods, that is, a nodes new feature is influenced by (the features of) all nodes that are connected to it through a sequence of not more than $\ell$ edges.
+Again, $\step^\ell_{t,\theta}$ realizes $\ell$ ``nonlinearly activated'' explicit Euler steps of length $t>0$ for Equation~\eqref{eq:diffusion}.
+The larger $\ell$ is, the more the features will be pushed towards a configuration in which each is the weighted Fréchet mean of all its neighbors.
+It directly follows that the $\ell$-step map aggregates information over $\ell$-hop neighborhoods.
+Therefore, a node's new feature is influenced by all nodes connected to it through a sequence of not more than $\ell$ edges.